-These expectations are in place to help keep me safe when I am learning at home using system name e.g., Microsoft Teams, Google Meet etc.
+These expectations are in place to help keep me safe when I am learning at home using system name e.g. Microsoft Teams, Google Meet etc.

-- When taking part in a live lesson I understand that I must take part from somewhere appropriate at home (not in my bedroom) with limited distractions and I must wear appropriate clothing. - I understand that my teachers may mute my microphone and I should wait for them to unmute it rather than unmuting it myself. - I understand that I should only communicate with my teacher through prearranged live lessons or using school email. - I will not record teacher audio or video presentations, nor will I take screenshots or photos of teachers or other pupils or anyone else involved in a live lesson. - I will not share or distribute any of the teacher presentations and online teaching resources. - I will not change or edit of any of the teaching resources made available except for my own personal use. - I will not take, use, share, publish or distribute images of others without their permission. - I will not share any access links to these remote learning sessions with others. - I understand that I must behave online as I would in a classroom. - I will only use the chat feature for work related discussions. - I have read and talked about these rules with my parents/carers. - I understand that if I do not follow this agreement, I may not be allowed to use the internet at School/Setting>.
+When taking part in a live lesson I understand that I must take part from somewhere appropriate at home (not in my bedroom) with limited distractions and I must wear appropriate clothing;

-the internet at <School/Setting>.
+- I understand that my teachers may mute my microphone and I should wait for them to unmute it rather than unmuting it myself; - I understand that I should only communicate with my teacher through prearranged live lessons or using school email; - I will not record teacher audio or video presentations, nor will I take screenshots or photos of teachers or other pupils or anyone else involved in a live lesson; - I will not share or distribute any of the teacher presentations and online teaching resources; - I will not change or edit of any of the teaching resources made available except for my own personal use; - I will not take, use, share, publish or distribute images of others without their permission; - I will not share any access links to these remote learning sessions with others; - I understand that I must behave online as I would in a classroom; - I will only use the chat feature for work related discussions; - I have read and talked about these rules with my parents/carers; - I understand that if I do not follow this agreement, I may not be allowed to use the internet at school/setting.

-Child's Name:
+Childs Name:

-Child's Signature:
+Childs Signature:

 Class:

 Date:

-Parent's Name:
+Parents Name:

-Parent's Signature:
+Parents Signature:

 Date: